ai-driven-dev/boilerplate/aidd/tasks/prd-discord-bot-save-link.md

 ## Introduction/Overview

 The AI-Driven Dev Bot is a Discord bot designed to enhance community collaboration by enabling members to easily save and share valuable resources.
-The initial feature focuses on the `/save-link` command, which allows authorized users to submit resources that will be automatically processed and submitted as pull requests to the AI-Driven Dev resources repository.
+The initial feature focuses on the `/save-link` command, which allows authorized users to submit resources that will be automatically processed and submitted as GitHub Issues to the AI-Driven Dev resources repository.

-The bot will scrape web content, extract relevant information, and create well-formatted pull requests that can be reviewed and merged by an AI system, creating a seamless workflow for resource curation.
+The bot will scrape web content, extract relevant information, and create well-formatted GitHub Issues that can be reviewed and processed by the community, creating a seamless workflow for resource curation.

 ## Goals

 1. Enable community members with "Ambassador" role to easily contribute resources to the AI-Driven Dev repository
 2. Automate the process of extracting metadata from shared links (title, description)
-3. Create properly formatted pull requests on GitHub without manual intervention
+3. Create properly formatted GitHub Issues without manual intervention
 4. Provide clear feedback to users about the success or failure of their submissions
 5. Build a scalable architecture that can accommodate future commands and features